wikiwi/webpack-content-chunks/README.md

 ## How it works

-_webpack-initial-chunks_ uses webpack stats to gather information about existing chunks.
+_webpack-content-chunks_ uses webpack stats to gather information about existing chunks.
 It then groups chunks originating from the same line of code together as a single `code split`.